concord-consortium/littlechef-servers/README.md

           IdentityFile ~/.ssh/genigames.pem

 0. run fix on your node `fix node:<projectname>.concord.org role:<projectname>-production`
+    NOTE: currently this will fail because of the SSL cert files need to manually copied to /etc/apache2/ssl
 0. checkout the rigse project, create new entries in `deploy.rb` and add `deploy/<projectname>-staging.rb` and `deploy/<projectname>-production.rb`
 0. add a new theme for your project by copying and editing an existing theme eg: `cp -r ./app/assets/themes/interactions ./app/assets/themes/newthemename` and `cp -r ./themes/interactions ./themes/newthemename`.
 You will also have to modify app.scss to add a new `.project-header h1` background image for your project.